 Stories from the Taro Patch

 One year on and the Tala Loto Fale programme is still going strong.
-With a Quick Response grant from Foundation North, April 2023 saw a new group of participants, people living with a disability, come together to engage in art therapy and explore their journey toward healing.
+With an Impact Grant from Foundation North, April 2023 saw a new group of participants, people living with a disability, come together to engage in art therapy and explore their journey toward healing.
 Stories from the Taro Patch was an exhibition of a collection of the art produced by participants and mentors of the programme that was on display to the public at the Fresh Gallery Ōtara.
 Attendees of the exhibition were enthralled by the collection of sculpture, film, photography, weaving, and crafts produced by the Tala Loto Fale group and facilitators.

 The Malosi Pictures team love staying connected and up to date with the group to awhi their creations, develop, and extend on their creative practices.